 The Japanese onsen is a glorified spa, most of the time powered by natural hot spring water.
 The top-notch onsen at SASS Japan (available for free to all clients) comes complete with indoor and outdoor hot springs, sauna, steam room, cold tub, lemon bath, and plenty more.
+They have both indoor and outdoor ceiling tv mount for TVs so guests have something to watch all the time.
 In all honesty it’s hard to find a better après routine, and it’s even harder to stay awake for dinner after spending an hour and a half taking the full tour de onsen.

 3: The Culture

 This one is a bit more broad, but represents some of the most unique and fascinating parts of Japan.
 The Japanese are incredibly respectful people, and are very punctual and timely in everything they do.
 Rules are never broken, the cities (and ski resorts) are very clean, and rarely will a train or plane ever leave or arrive late.
 On an more random note, you can buy just about anything you want from Japanese vending machines which are everywhere.
 For a couple US dollars, you can grab snacks, soda, cigarettes, hot or cold coffee, even beer, all from the thousands (probably more like millions) of vending machines across the country.
 Lastly, the Japanese are incredibly good at making whiskey.
 I’ll leave it at that.